 The NHS quotes a study which found one in five suicides globally is connected to unemployment.

-Being made redundant, if it’s a job you had for a long time, can also trigger the stages of grief (which some of are already in due to the pandemic).
+Being made redundant, if it’s a job you had for a long time, can also trigger the stages of grief.
 This can look like:

 Reach out to your loved ones and talk to them.
 Give them the chance to respond before assuming you know how they will.
 They might be more supportive than you think, or more able to help with short-term solutions than you realise.

 If there is someone you are really sure won’t take it well, such as a still overbearing parent, talk to them when you are feeling calm, and stick to necessary facts.
 If it really feels too much for you at this time, there is nothing wrong with getting someone else to tell them.

 3. Get help with options and practicals.